 Remove the residue from the drive train

 Turn the bike upside down and rank it especially if the chain is stuck due to the rust.
-You can do this while tapping on the chain while tapping drive train with a small metal object.
+You can do this while tapping on the chain while tapping the drive train with a small metal object.
 Be careful not to do this hard as it will damage parts of the bike.
-Rust residue that is hanging loosely will fall off allowing you to the full crank the chain in preparation for proper cleaning.
+Rust residue that is hanging loosely will fall off allowing you to fully crank the chain in preparation for proper cleaning.